 Replace failing septic systems and unused wells to protect drinking water sources in the watershed.
-Create wellhead protection plans with landowners.
+Create private wellhead protection plans with landowners.

-Drinking water is one of the most important resources in any watershed.
-A majority of RH-V residents utilize private wells or obtain their drinking water from groundwater sources.
-Additionally, many residents rely on septic systems, which may be aging or failing.
+In the RH-V, many residents rely on private wells for drinking water, with 3,526 private wells noted by MDH.
+Of these, 2,765 are located in a highly vulnerable setting.
+Nitrate samples were collected from 2,637 private wells.
+Less than one percent of the nitrate samples exceeded the nitrate standard of 10 mg/L. Most of the nitrate exceedances occurred in shallow wells less than 50 ft deep.
+Arsenic samples were collected from 753 private wells with nearly nine percent of the samples exceeding the drinking water standard for arsenic of 10 $\mu$ /L. Additionally, many residents rely on septic systems, which may be aging or failing.
 By sealing unused wells and replacing failing septic systems, a significant risk for drinking water contamination can be mitigated.
-Education, incentives, and wellhead protection plans will be important to reach private landowners in the watershed.
+Education, incentives, and private wellhead protection plans will be important to reach private landowners in the watershed.

-The RH-V also has eighteen lakes that are used as noncommunity surface drinking water sources, shown in Figure 5.10.
+The RH-V has eighteen lakes that are used as non-community surface drinking water sources (Figure 5.10).
 These lakes require extra consideration.
-Individual maps of source water protection areas for these lakes can be found in Appendix E.
+Individual maps of source water protection areas can be found in Appendix E.

 Private landowners also utilize and drink from other lakes, outside of those outlined in Figure 5.10.
-In addition, many of the groundwater drinking water sources are under the direct influence of surface water.
-Because of this, protecting both surface and groundwater sources of water are important for maintaining drinking waters quality.
+Many of the groundwater drinking water sources are under the direct influence of surface water; therefore, protecting both surface and groundwater sources of water are important.
+Additionally, targeting areas with sensitive geology such as sensitive DWSMAs or in areas of high pollution sensitivity are important to reach these goals.